10+ Cyber Security Decisions You (and Me) Will Regret in The Future

 Hey @coinbase My 2FA code keeps changing, how can I set it to a specific set of numbers

 It’s nothing wrong with facing difficulties to understand new technologies.
-It’s wrong trying to ignore or postpone them because it will be disadvantageous for your online safety in the long run.
+It’s wrong trying to ignore or postpone them because it will affect your online safety in the long run.

 3 main reasons why should you use/activate two-factor authentication (2FA):

-- People tend to use the same password on different accounts and when online criminals succeed to crack it (via brute force attack), all your data will be exposed.
-Don’t!
+People tend to use the same password on different accounts and when online criminals succeed to crack it (via brute force attack), all your data will be exposed.
+Don’t do it!
 Set unique and strong passwords and consider using a password manager tool.

 Enabling two-factor authentication method is a must-have for all our email accounts, social media accounts, apps or online banking accounts.
 You can use this step-by-step guide to help you activate it for various online accounts.
 As for the passwords, do not reuse them for different online accounts.